-Baldy Pass is a popular classic in Kananaskis Country, Alberta, Canada.
+Baldy Pass is a popular hiking classic in Kananaskis Country, Alberta, Canada.

 Baldy Pass is a popular, classic, day hike with lots to offer.
 The one-way distance to Baldy Pass is 4 KM (2½ miles) with an elevation gain near 575 m (1,886 ft).
 The pass stands at 1,990 m (6,529 ft), however, there is an opportunity to increase distance and elevation, to achieve substantially enhanced reward.